 Everyone loves a good story, especially kids.
 If you can find or create a story to go with your hunt, it becomes more interesting to your scavengers.
-Look through books they read, watch cartoons they see or look online to help craft storylines.
+Look through books and cartoons, or look online to help craft storylines.

 Themes for youth